mit-teaching-systems-lab/dcss/README.md

 ```

 #### Deploying App to staging

+We currently have Github intergrated with Heroku, so merges into the `teacher-moments` branch will deploy automatically to our staging site, [https://teacher-moments.herokuapp.com/](https://teacher-moments.herokuapp.com/).
+However, if you want or need to deploy manually, you can use the command below.

 ```
 yarn deploy:staging
 ```
+NB: This command will deploy your local `teacher-moments` branch, so make sure you have pulled down the latest changes from Github.

 ### S3 Integration
 The AWS bucket used for development is called **v2-moments-dev**.
 For access, please contact the AWS administrator for TSL.